skellis46/finger-pointing-moon/jes-application-details.md

 The fellowship has a research component and a development component.
 The research component aims to address a fundamental and contested question in artistic practice-research: What is known or understood differently when using practice-research methods?
 The Principal Investigator and two experts (Joanne 'Bob' Whalley and Roger Kneebone) will use studio-based fieldwork -- specifically an experimental body-based movement practice called _authentic movement_ -- as an empirical approach to practice-research, and build on this with desk-based research to generate theoretical perspectives on the limits and possibilities of the role practice-research is able to play in the broader academic research ecosystem.

 The research will benefit artist-scholars across the arts and humanities by attempting to develop a relatively unambiguous examination of the claims that practice-researchers are able to make of their work specifically, and through artistic processes of experimentation more generally.
-We will engage these people working at the intersection of professional arts and the Academy through a number of public engagement processes, but most importantly via an openly accessible online Discourse forum that will run throughout the project timeline and beyond.
+We will engage these people working at the intersection of professional arts and the Academy through a number of public engagement processes, and via an openly accessible online Discourse forum that will run throughout the project timeline and beyond.

 The development component of the fellowship focuses on helping the PI acquire four new capabilities: 1) communicate the relevance of niche ideas in practice-research to the wider public; 2) demonstrate leadership in practice-research; 3) develop a broad community of artist-scholars; 4) create collaborations with academic and non-academic stake-holders.
-The PI will collaborate with project partners in the UK, Italy and Australia: Yorkshire Dance (UK), Dancehouse (Australia), S'ALA (Italy) and The Work Room (UK).
+The PI will collaborate with project partners in the UK, Italy and Australia: Dancehouse (Australia), S'ALA (Italy) and _XX_ (UK).
 The partners and research team will explore diverse ways to engage non-academic audiences about the importance of grappling with questions of epistemology, and how arts practices might play a key role in these conversations.
-In other words, the question "How do we know that we know what we know?" is more than an intellectual or academic problem, but rather has never been more vital in our post-truth filter-bubbled world in which the radically analogue sensations of the human body are at odds with the seemingly unstoppable datafication of experience.
+In other words, the question "How do we know that we know what we know?" is more than an intellectual or academic problem, but rather has never been more vital in our post-truth filter-bubbled world in which the radically analogue sensations of the human body are at odds with the seemingly unstoppable datafication of human experience.

 The development and research components of the fellowship will benefit public stakeholders in the arts who are curious about the ways artistic-scholarly research extends into public discourse.
 These will be audiences and organisations identified with the support of project partners.
 The public exhibitions and podcast series are designed to impact arts and 'arts-adjacent' audiences.
 These diverse audiences will be involved through public engagement events developed with the project partners: online conversations, public discourse and experimental curational strategies that involve artists and other beneficiaries local to the project partners.